 The Strand Theater seated 1,250 people at the time it opened and included a second floor balcony.

-The original hammered tin ceiling remained intact in the building until the current owners purchased it in 2018.
+The original hammered tin ceiling remained intact in the building until purchased by the current owners in 2018.

 There are two heights for the ceiling/roof due to the back "fly tower" area being an extra 20 feet taller to accommodate hanging curtains, screens, and rigging.